Tommy131/KuaishouParser/README_EN.md

 ### 0. Installation

 - First clone the project [OwOFrame](https://github.com/Tommy131/OwOFrame) to a file directory.
-- After installing the framework `OwOFrame`, clone this project into the `application` directory.
+- After installing the framework `OwOFrame`, clone this project into the `storage/module` directory.
-- Renamed `KuaishouParser` to `kuai`.

-> Attention: You can also use the command `git clone https://github.com/Tommy131/KuaishouParser.git kuai` directly to the `application` directory.
+> Attention: You can also use the command `git clone https://github.com/Tommy131/KuaishouParser.git` directly to the `storage/module` directory.
-> Make sure the final project name is `kuai`.

 ### 1. How to get cookies?